eug-vs/mongo-cronjob/README.md

-# mongo-cronjob
+# mongo-blowjob
-Cron-based job scheduler which persists events to MongoDB
+Blow-based job scheduler which persists events to MongoDB

 ## Installation
 ```